 This was my first clue that the root cause of all my health problems was stress and I have since figured out how it all worked by reading lots of dense texts about the stress response.

 Another thing I’ve done since is learn how to keep my stress levels down for good.
 And my health problems seem to be gone for good too.
 I’m no longer pre-diabetic and my PCOS symptoms are gone.
-I rarely get headaches anymore.
+Even the headaches are much less frequent now.

 And I no longer need to take the diabetes meds or the birth control pills or any other prescription drugs for that matter.
 When it’s not constantly pummeled by stress, my body seems to be able to function just fine on its own.
 I feel healthier at 45 than I ever did at 35, 25, or 15.